-As nature dons its resplendent fall attire, Wisconsin’s hunters eagerly await Deer Camp.
+As nature dons its resplendent fall attire, Wisconsin’s hunters pack their blaze orange (or in some cases high visibility pink) and eagerly await Deer Camp.
 With a gentle nip in the air and a breathtaking kaleidoscope of foliage, autumn unfurls a captivating backdrop for outdoor enthusiasts.
 However, there’s more to this favored season of deer hunting than meets the eye.

 1. Fall heralds a crucial milestone—deer offspring attaining independence from their mothers.
 Born typically in April/May, these young Whitetail possess the resilience to survive independently if their mothers are lost to hunting or predators during autumn.
 This strategic timing serves as nature’s safeguard, ensuring the species’ endurance in the face of potential setbacks.